GrantsPlus - We Raise Foundation

 The intersection of poverty, violence, and inequality represents the critical obstacle to forming healthy communities and we believe organizations working through education, workforce development, and criminal justice, provide the most intuitive pathways to solutions.

-This year, GrantsPlus grants will be by invitation only.
+GrantsPlus grant applications are by invitation only.

 Our Three Funding Priorities